-These and other questions are aimed at the core areas of a healthy city, and this requires the interdisciplinary networking of planners, engineers, natural, social, economic and life scientists.
+These and other questions are aimed at the core areas of a liveable city and this requires the interdisciplinary collaboration of

-The following contents will be dealt with in the course of the lecture and the seminar:
+The following contents will be dealt with in the lecture and seminar:

-- Identification of the networking of engineers, architects, natural, social, economic and life scientists
+- Identification of the networking of engineers, architects, natural scientists, social scientists, economists and life scientists.

-- Exploration of interfaces/synergies and contradictions on the topic of the city through different approaches.
-Disciplines
+- Exploration of interfaces/synergies and contradictions on the topic of the city through different disciplines.

-- Identification, analysis and, if necessary, further development of the relevant urban systems
+- Identification, analysis and, if necessary, further development of relevant urban systems

 - Impulses for the transformation of our living environments